betrusted-io/xous-core/imports/getrandom/README.md

 [License]: https://img.shields.io/crates/l/getrandom

-A Rust library for retrieving random data from (operating) system source.
-It is assumed that system always provides high-quality cryptographically secure random data, ideally backed by hardware entropy sources.
-This crate derives its name from Linux's `getrandom` function, but is cross platform, roughly supporting the same set of platforms as Rust's `std` lib.
+A Rust library for retrieving random data from (operating) system sources.
+It is assumed that the system always provides high-quality cryptographically secure random data, ideally backed by hardware entropy sources.
+This crate derives its name from Linux's `getrandom` function, but is cross-platform, roughly supporting the same set of platforms as Rust's `std` lib.

 This is a low-level API.
 Most users should prefer using high-level random-number